octarect/nvim-lspservers/README.md

 ### Dependencies

+Obviously you must have [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).

 `nvim-lspservers` uses the following tools to install language servers;

 - go
 - npm

-Obviously you must have [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+You can check if they are available by `:checkhealth lspservers` after installation of plugin.

 ### Installation